Skip to content

 • Superficial or mid-stromal scarring.

-• Younger patients in whom we want to minimize the risk of immune rejection.
+• Younger patients in whom we want to keep the risk of immune rejection as low as possible.

 Is There a Third Option?
 (Endothelial Keratoplasty)

-Yes — there are precise techniques designed specifically for cases where damage is limited to the inner endothelial layer of the cornea while the front layers remain healthy.
-These are known as endothelial keratoplasty:
+Yes.
+When the damage is limited to the inner endothelial layer of the cornea and the front layers are still healthy, there are precise techniques built for exactly that situation.
+Together they're known as endothelial keratoplasty:

 1. DMEK (Descemet Membrane Endothelial Keratoplasty)